-Now I was just sitting there in the middle of the side walk.
+Now I was sitting there in the middle of the sidewalk.
 I had trouble breathing and my heart was beating fast.
-I didn’t understood what was happening to me.
-It felt weird, I couldn’t feel my legs and it was as if my mind was separated from my body.
-I’m not easy to freak out, but I couldn’t recall to have had this feeling before.
+I didn’t understand what was happening to me.
+I couldn’t feel my legs and it was as if my mind was separated from my body.
+I had never experienced these sensations before, especially not at the same time.
+I’m not easy to freak out, but I was getting there.

-After 2–3 weeks still nothing changed.
-I went to a few doctors and all told me that I’m fine, there is nothing wrong with me from a physical perspective.
+After a few weeks, still nothing changed.
+I went to a few doctors who all confirmed I was fine, that there was nothing wrong with me from a physical perspective.

 At that time, I still didn’t know what a panic attack was.

 Then I went to Stockholm for a work trip.
 I love flying and being on planes, but this was the most horrible flight I ever had.
 My whole week in Stockholm turned out to be exhausting.
 The fact that it was winter and I never saw the sun once during that week made it even worse.

 One day that week, I went back to my hotel room in Stockholm after work.
 I tried to have dinner at the hotel restaurant, but I couldn’t get down a single bite of my food.
 I was shaking and had trouble breathing again.
 I went to my room feeling spent.
 I had this overwhelming pressure and weight of sadness in my chest, for no particular reason.

 That was the first time I started crying in my adult life.
 I can’t remember when I had last cried.
 It must have been at least 18 years ago.
 Not because I feel like I need to resist, but I never felt the urge to do so.
 I grew up in a society that encourages men to be strong and not cry, but I don't think that's the reason I never do.
 It's just not part of who I am.
 I just never had the inclination to do so.
 But in that moment, it just happened.
 All my energy faded away and I felt like I just gave up.